jwmiller5/Compliance/compliance/assurance/assurance-microsoft-365-service-engineer-access-control.md

 ## Remote Desktop

-Service team members administrating their service using Remote Desktop must connect from a SAW, a specially designed and manufactured laptops managed by Microsoft specifically for this use case.
+Service team members administrating their service using Remote Desktop must connect from a SAW, specially designed and manufactured laptops managed by Microsoft specifically for this use case.
 Microsoft partners with suppliers to build SAWs, creating a short and secure supply chain.
-SAWs use hardened operating systems which are configured to limit all functionality except what is needed for defined management tasks.
+SAWs use hardened operating systems that are configured to limit all functionality except what is needed for defined management tasks.
 These limitations include disabling of all USB ports, strict application access lists, removal of email access, limiting internet browsing, and enforcing inactivity screensaver lockouts.
 Microsoft access control systems examine SAW machines periodically to ensure they are compliant with the latest security controls and automatically disables machines if they are determined to be non-compliant.

 Service engineers are only permitted to connect to one TSG at a time and multiple sessions are not allowed.
 However, TSGs allow Microsoft 365 service team administrators to connect to multiple servers, each with only one concurrent session, so that administrators can effectively perform their duties.
 Service team administrators do not have any permissions on the TSGs themselves.
-The TSG is used only to enforce multi-factor authentication (MFA) and encryption requirements.
+The TSG is used only to enforce multifactor authentication (MFA) and encryption requirements.
 Once the service team administrator connects to a specific server through a TSG, the specific server enforces a session limit of one per administrator.

-Usage restrictions, connection and configuration requirements for Microsoft 365 personnel are established by Active Directory group policies.
+Usage restrictions, connection, and configuration requirements for Microsoft 365 personnel are established by Active Directory group policies.
 These policies include the following TSG characteristics:

 - Use only [FIPS 140-2](/compliance/regulatory/offering-FIPS-140-2) validated encryption
 - Sessions disconnect after 15 minutes of inactivity